Frequently Asked Questions

 Q: Do I have to buy more than $99 worth to get free shipping?

 A: Maybe.
 We offer free shipping on those orders for more than $99 to keep from having to play the little cat and mouse game of figuring shipping costs into every knife we sell.
 For example, if we calculate $7 shipping into a $10 Opinel – we have priced ourself out of the market in most peoples minds.
 But we can’t sell the knife shipped for $10.
-So, for the brands that we have always shipped free due to some form of MAP pricing – we still do.
-Any GEC knife ships free, regardless of the order amount.
-Those that ship free regardless include Arno Bernard, Great Eastern, Lion Steel, Lon Humphrey, White River, and Zero Tolerance.
+So, for the brands that we ship free due to some form of MAP pricing – we still will as long as we can.
 But you do not have to worry, the system automatically calculates all this to give your the best possible delivered price available.

 Q: Do you have this knife in stock?